Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 Best for Proposal in Niagara Falls

 Oscar Wilde called Niagara Falls "the second great disappointment of married life."
 He was wrong about marriage and wrong about the Falls.
-This is one of the great proposal cities on earth — the question is which hotel turns the moment from postcard to memory.
+This is one of the great proposal cities on earth, the question is which building turns the moment from postcard to memory.
 Sterling Inn & Spa for the only true boutique in town and dinner at AG.
-Hilton Fallsview for the highest view in Niagara.
-The Tower Hotel for the strangest, most singular setting — inside the Skylon itself.
+Hilton Fallsview for the highest vantage in Niagara.
+The Tower Hotel for the strangest, most singular setting, a guest room inside a 1962 landmark tower.

 Best Setting